EkimmuMaarid/Cmajor-Console-9-Airwindows/README.md

 The Cmajor language, as you can see on their website, is designed to simplify plugin development by facilitating the build process.
 You can use this code as part of your cmajor projects, but they were written for native use inside Tracktion's daw Waveform, which includes native application of patches written in cmajor.
-Two files .cmajor and .cmajorpatch should be stored inside the folder of the same name, which in turn should be located in the cmajor folder, next to the vst\au folders and so on.
+Two files `.cmajor` and `.cmajorpatch` should be stored inside the folder of the same name, which in turn should be located in the cmajor folder, next to the `vst3` `au` folders and so on.
 Cmajor files in this location are perceived by waveform as valid audio plug-ins, while both patch files are at the same time simple text files and source code, respectively.